Twice weekly reminders that love is real; for lovebirds only

 And we know that vulnerability = the possibility of getting hurt.

 And not just a little bit hurt.
-Really fucking hurt.
+Fucking hurt.
 The almost mortally wounded kind of hurt.

 And that’s scary.